 If you need a test score for MSPCS admissions, please take the general GRE exam, scheduling the test so that scores are available before the application deadline and making your best attempt to do well on this exam.

 No. You will need to download your score report as a pdf from your online account and upload it in the Required Documents Section of your PostbacCAS application.
 The score report should include a verification code and your AMCAS ID.

 Only Letters of Recommendation can be transferred from your M.D. application.
-After submitting your application, you must contact the School of Medicine Admissions Office at 1-800-MERCER-U or firstname.lastname@example.org to request that items be copied from your M.D. application to your M.S. in Preclinical Sciences application.
-You must send a new official transcript from your degree-granting institution as well as a PDF copy of the official MCAT score report.
+After submitting your application, you must contact the School of Medicine Admissions Office at 478-300-5423 or email@example.com to request that letters be transferred from your M.D. application to your MSPCS application.
+Please note that PostbacCAS requires that at least one LOR be submitted through the PostbacCAS portal.

 First, try to download your official score report from the testing service website.
 If that is not an option, then you must scan the official paper report that you received from the testing service.
-Please send your score report as a pdf file by email to the School of Medicine Admissions Office at email@example.com.
-Please include “MSPCS” in the subject line of the email.
+Please upload your score report as a PDF file in the PostbacCAS portal following the instructions in the application.